 Either using an outside camera app or your phone’s built-in shooting app, you can choose your exposure by touching the part of the photo or using an exposure adjustment tool to get your exposure just how you want it.

 HDR mode (either built-in or via an app) will help capture a balanced exposure when you have bright skies and a shadowy subjects.

 If your wedding is indoors, place the couple next to windows where you can find natural light.

 If you don’t have any windows to work with, this is where the Glif Plus and your tripod will come in handy.
 That’s because you’ll want to stabilize your phone as much as you can when you’re shooting indoors.

 You won’t be able to eliminate all noise, but it will help, and some grain is a-okay in my books.
 A little bit of grain and even some motion blur gives photos that old film look.

-EXTRA TIDBIT: You might consider combining the powers of a tripod, an app that lets you control shutter speed (like Slow Shutter Cam for iPhone or Light Painting Camera for Android), and an external flash.
+EXTRA TIDBIT: You might consider combining the powers of a tripod, an app that lets you control shutter speed (like Slow Shutter Cam for iPhone), and an external flash.
 With these, you can set a long exposure and pop off a flash to light your couple.

 Apps & Tools

 I edited all the photos with Instagram after the wedding.